-As the decade quickly comes to a close, it is important to take a step back and reflect on all the history that was made over the past 10 years.
+As a new decade begins, it is important to take a step back and reflect on all the history that was made over the past 10 years.
 The NHL has seen many coaches come and go over the past 10 years, especially within the past month or two of the current season.

 In a time where the turnover rate among coaches is high and their leashes are shorter than ever, the accomplishments of the individuals on this list become even more impressive.
 Some of these coaches have led their franchises to multiple championships within a very short timeframe, while others guided their respective teams to their first ever Stanley Cup championships, ending decades of misery for their respective fanbases.